avatarneil/pls-changeset-me/README.md

 It's as simple as: `pnpx pls-changeset-me check`

-- You can use it as a pre-commit hook with [husky](https://github.com/typicode/husky)!
+- You can use it as a pre-commit/pre-push hook with [husky](https://github.com/typicode/husky)!
+  - Take a look at `.husky/pre-commit` for an example.
+Note the importance of including `exec < /dev/tty`, unless you want to run in headless mode (note: headless mode is _not_ recommended for pre-commit/pre-push hooks)!
 - You can use it straight from your command line by invoking with `pnpx`!
 - You can use it to block CI/CD (Jenkins, Codeship, Travis, you name it)!
 Simply supply the `-headless` (`-h`) parameter :)

+### Commands

+#### Check

+Checks for any staged changes which do not yet have a corresponding changeset.
+By default, prompts the user if they'd like to generate a changeset.

+##### Options

+- `-headless`, `-h` -- Runs in a headless mode which will force-exit without user input if there have been any changes that may require a new changeset.

 ## Contributing